 *Won't say how.

 Great question, and one I know a lot of folks are curious about.
-Can weed "go bad" and what happens if it does?
+Can weed "go bad" or expire and what happens if it does?
 The great news is that if stored properly, cannabis and its potency can last a really long time.

 But first, let's talk about a few misnomers.

 If properly stored, marijuana won't "go bad" in the sense that it will have a negative effect.
 It's not like milk where it spoils and gives you food poisoning.
 Think of it more like dried herbs you use in the kitchen (since, you know, it pretty much is just dry herb!).
 If not well stored, they can lose their potency.
 You can certainly still add them to whatever you're cooking, but they won't have the same POW as fresher herbs.

 Same with cannabis.
 If you don't pay attention to how you stash your stash, it can lose potency over time and get very brittle and dry.
 So, for those of you who somehow still manage to have decades old marijuana, here are my tips for making the most out of it, so you can still enjoy the most out of it.